DataDog/datadog-agent/Dockerfiles/dogstatsd/alpine/README.md

   - `DD_API_KEY`: your API key (**required**)
   - `DD_HOSTNAME`: hostname to use for metrics
-  - `DD_DOGSTATSD_SOCKET`: path to the unix socket to use instead of UDP
+  - `DD_DOGSTATSD_SOCKET`: path to the unix socket to use instead of UDP.
+Must be in a `rw` mounted volume.

 This is a sample Kubernetes DaemonSet, using the UDS protocol: